nexetadm-web/nexetadm-web/README.md

 ### AI Automation Specialist | IT & Digital Solutions | SaaS & Business Systems

-I am an IT professional with a Master's degree in Information Technology and practical experience designing and building AI-powered automation solutions, business management systems, web applications, Android applications, and browser extensions.
+I am an IT professional with a Master's degree in Information Technology and practical experience designing and building AI-powered automation solutions, SaaS platforms, business management systems, web applications, Android applications, and browser extensions.

-My work focuses on turning real-world business requirements into practical digital solutions using AI, automation, APIs, web technologies, and modern development platforms.
+My work focuses on turning real-world business requirements into practical digital solutions using AI, automation, APIs, web technologies, databases, and modern development platforms.

 ---